Bramhaaa/Intelligent_Document_Question-Answering/README.md

-# Intelligent Document Q&A System
+# PDF Chat - Intelligent Document Q&A System

-A production-ready AI-powered application for intelligent document analysis and question answering.
-Built with advanced RAG (Retrieval Augmented Generation) architecture, this system enables natural language interactions with multiple PDF documents simultaneously.
+A lightweight, production-ready AI-powered application for intelligent document analysis and question answering.
+Built with a simplified architecture for fast deployment and reliable performance.

 🚀 **Live Demo:** [https://intelligent-pdf-answering-system.streamlit.app/](https://intelligent-pdf-answering-system.streamlit.app/)